wuwujun/Software-Design-and-Practice/SkipList.md

 ### SikpList ###
 * **Introduction:**

 		SkipList is eqaul to many linked lists in parallel.

 		The node in every raw has the same key.

+		But the node in every column are sorted in order from lowest key to highest key.

-		We choose it because it has the same efficiency as AVL tree but it's simpler and it takes up less space.
+		We choose it for it has the same efficiency as AVL tree but it's simpler and it takes up less space.

 * **Data Structure:**